stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

   …
 ```

-1. `gridNew` creates new grid.
+1. `gridNew` creates a new grid.

-2. `gridSetRowHomogeneous grid True` make every row have equal height.
+2. `gridSetRowHomogeneous grid True` makes every row have equal height.

 3. Here we define the `attach` helper function.
 It attaches given widget to
    our `grid`.
 The argument order of this function helps to use it with
    `(>>=)`.

 4. We attach `display` we created previously to the `grid`.
 It will occupy
-   all the top row.
+   the entire top row.

 5. Here we use combination of `mkBtn` helper and `attach` to quickly create
    buttons and place them on the grid.
 I'll show `mkBtn` is a moment.